mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Change log ==

+= Version 0.78 =
+*  Bug fix for required validation field with spaces in the optional message.

 = Version 0.77 =
 *  Minor fixes to eliminate PHP warnings when using deprecated gform shortcode.